michaellai93708/github.io/index.md

 ### Currently working on
 1. Building a web-based crypto-currency (Ethereum) wallet.
-2. Natural Language Processing project, as part of the NLP courses.
+2. Personality Type Classification using Recurrent Neural Networks, as part of the Natural Language Processing course.